 This led to some serious brainstorming.
-After all, you can’t just throw a bunch of words at a wall and see what sticks.
+After all, you can’t just simply throw a bunch of words at a wall and see what sticks.
 Much like in personal life, values define you.
 They embody your organisation’s priorities, hold its actions to a certain standard, and keep it from veering off track.

 They also have to be meaningful.
 It’s all very well saying ‘we’re this’ and ‘we’re that’ but are you really?
 Could you prove it?
 Do you act with this in mind at all times?